VO1MRC

 Feb 2009: VHF repeater testing continues.
 We are planning operations for the year including using some antique apparatus.

-January 2009: On the 31st, MRCN members attended a delighful strings performance by prominent and highly talented local musicians.
+January 2009: On the 31st, MRCN members attended a delightful strings performance by prominent and highly talented local musicians.
 The show was hosted by CBC Radio's Musicraft Francesca Swann.

 December 2008: We are honoured to be congratulated by the NL Section Manager, Charlie, VO1VZ on "being the top club in NL for the 2008 Field day".
 Many thanks Charlie, and to all the groups who took part.
 Everyone who participates in Field Day is a winner.